 Tuesday Partly cloudy.
 Slight (20%) chance of a shower in the east, near zero chance elsewhere.
-Winds E/SE 15 to 20 km/h becoming E 20 to 30 km/h in the morning then tending E/SE 15 to 20 km/h in the evening.
+Winds E/SE 20 to 30 km/h.
 Daytime maximum temperatures around 30.

-Wednesday Partly cloudy.
+Wednesday Mostly sunny.
 Slight (30%) chance of a shower north of Weipa, near zero chance elsewhere.
-Winds E/SE 15 to 20 km/h becoming light before dawn then becoming E/SE 20 to 30 km/h in the morning.
+Winds E/SE 20 to 30 km/h.

 - observations list type